 I’m smiling as a write this because I know this will ring true for many of you.
 What do you do when you’re 3 over par through 9-holes and alarm bells start going off?

-Well it will happen, but just because its happening doesn’t mean you’re destined for a 10-over par back 9 – check out this golf psychology guide for more details on arousal and anxiety.
+Well, it will happen, but just because it’s happening doesn’t mean you’re destined for a 10-over par back 9 – check out this golf psychology guide for more details on arousal and anxiety.
 The key lesson is to stick to your process of hitting fairways, greens and seeing how many pars you can make.

-Even in big events view playing great golf as a learning experience – you’ll do your best and today may or may not be the day you break 80.
+Even when big events view playing great golf as a learning experience – you’ll do your best and today may or may not be the day you break 80.
 However, you’ll learn from this experience and be a better golfer next time you head out.

 Most of all, try to enjoy it.